 Calculations form the core of deep learning training, which connects the DL model architecture and its energy consumption.
 In this paper, we proposed a TOs-based theoretical energy consumption model.
 Our TOs model consider both linear and non-linear DL operations and achieves a more accurate estimation of energy scaling compared with current FLOPs-based methods.
-We show that 1) theoretical TOs of DL shows a linear relationship with its real energy, and could be used as a hardware-agnostic method for analysing the energy scaling of DL models; 2) TOs-based method outperforms FLOPs-based method in both average and max energy estimation error, and achieve a 98.2\%-99.97\% precision.
+We show that 1) theoretical TOs of DL shows a linear relationship with its real energy, and could be used as a metric for analysing the energy scaling of DL models; 2) TOs-based method outperforms FLOPs-based method with $0.14-2.56\%$ higher precision on DL energy consumption estimation, and lower 10\% of the average estimation error in Joule.
 Our proposed TOs could be extended to all DL models (e.g. RNN, Transformers) by the analysis of additional operations (e.g. Comparison Operator, automatic differentiation \cite{pytorch}).

 In future work, if we combined our proposed TOs method and the data movement energy quantification method \cite{MITmethod}, we can build a more holistic DL energy consumption framework and achieve a more accurate estimation of DL energy consumption.